Ordina-Group/Pythoneers-NLP-Workshop/README.md

 ## Getting started
 Before we can make a new Python project, we need to make sure that you have a (recent) Python version installed on your device.
-Python 3.7+ is preferred.
-When you have a recent version of Python installed, you have automatically a version of the tool `pip` installed
+Python 3.8+ is required.
+If you have a recent version of Python installed, a version of the tool `pip` is automatically installed.

-- Check python version:
+#### Check Python version

-    `python -V`
+`python --version`

+**Note**: When the command is not found or the version is 2.x, try `python3 --version` and use `python3` instead of `python` in the commands below.

 #### Project setup
 When the right python version is installed, we can open our project and install